Skip to Main Content

 Leaders start a field trip program for grades 5 and up.
 More than 300,000 people have participated in the one- or two-day experiences.

-The National Sea Grant Program begins.
-The next year, a Stone Lab proposal brings the Ohio arm to Gibraltar.
-The research, education and outreach partnership joins CLEAR with a name you’ve heard of: Ohio Sea Grant.
+After a Stone Lab proposal, the National Sea Grant Program awards funding to Ohio State, resulting in a research, education and outreach partnership joining CLEAR.
+It has a name you’ve heard of: Ohio Sea Grant.

 A group of students in swimwear clown around in front of a stone wall along the edge of Lake Erie